ajvsol/public-notes/Currently_studying.md

 						  Return false
 						  ```
 					- ### {{youtube-timestamp 732}} Binary Search
+						- Pre-requisite: the array has to be sorted
 						- {{youtube-timestamp 856}} Keep looking in the middle of the selection of the array, then make a new subsection using the left or right half
 						- ```
 						  If no doors left